 Data can be your own or from another source, like GEO or a publication.

-We support tab-delimited and Microsoft Excel files (.xlsx and .xls).
+We support tab-delimited (.tsv and .txt) and Microsoft Excel files (.xlsx and .xls).
 Data on a Local Xena Hub can only be viewed or accessed by the same computer on which it is running, keeping private data secure.

 The Local Xena Hub must be installed and running in order to load data, as well as any time you want to view data.
 The Local Xena Hub will remember previously loaded data.

-Click on VIEW MY DATA and you will be prompted to download and install a local Xena Hub.
+Click on VIEW MY DATA.
+You will be prompted to download and install a local Xena Hub.

 Double click on the download to begin the installation of the Xena Hub.
 Follow the wizard to finish the install.